 This is especially difficult to explain why we need to work on improving this type of writing, when they are being somewhat successful already.
 I talk to these students about writing speed, efficiency, hand fatigue, and spacing/placement errors.

 I also explain to them that teachers will start marking off for errors that they can not read clearly.
 The goal is not perfection, but effective efficient writing.

 These handwriting activities are powerful ways to dazzle your students to using handwriting practices consistently.
 They may not work for every child, but the trick is to find what works for individual kids and incorporate those strategies.

-These are just three ways to ensure carryover of handwriting concepts into all writing tasks.
 What are your best tips for ensuring kids carryover concepts from therapy sessions into the classroom or homework?